-The 2025 Masters Tournament swings into action on Thursday, April 10, at the iconic Augusta National Golf Club.
-You can watch every moment of this 89th edition live on ESPN and CBS Sports platforms.
+The 2026 Masters Tournament swings into action on Thursday, April 9, at the iconic Augusta National Golf Club.
+You can watch every moment of this 90th edition live across Amazon Prime Video, ESPN, and CBS Sports platforms.

 If you’re a golf fanatic like me, you’re in the right place.
 In this guide, I break down the best ways to watch the Masters live—complete with channel listings and schedules so you never miss a swing or a putt.